fbpx

 Celebrating Indigenous Peoples’ Day | Our Spotlight Book Recommendations by Indigenous Authors

-Despite where yours may fall on the calendar, we wanted to take a moment to share a few of our favorite books written by Indigenous authors that you can read with your students to illuminate Indigenous voices today or any other point during the year.
+Despite where yours falls on the calendar, we wanted to take a moment to share a few of our favorite books by Indigenous authors and illustrators that you can read with your students to illuminate Indigenous voices today or any other point during the year.

 Fry Bread: A Native American Family Story by Kevin Noble Maillard